YsisC/YsisC/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/YsisC?tab=repositories](https://github.com/YsisC?tab=repositories)
 - 💞️ I’m looking to collaborate on a company that allows me to learn more and contribute to my acquired knowledge.
 - 🌟 I speak spanish, and i'm learning english.
-- 📺 I'm studying testing and AWS.
+- 📺 I'm studying Java.
 -  🔭I’m currently working on <a href="https://pepireyes-cl.vercel.app/" target="_blank">Pepireyes</a>
 - 💬 Ask me about **Javascript, node.js, firebase, Angular, React, typescript, bootstrap, Tailwind, SAAS HTML, Test Unit, MongoDb, Docker**
 - 📫 How to reach me **ysisclongart@gmail.com**